-At May 31, 2005, we had approximately 26,645 employees, including approximately 8,100 staffing services employees, approximately 18,300 PEO employees and approximately 245 managerial, sales and administrative employees.
+At May 31, 2005, we had approximately 27,900 employees, including approximately 8,800 staffing services employees, approximately 18,800 PEO employees, approximately 240 managerial, sales and administrative employees and five executive officers.
 The number of employees at any given time may vary significantly due to business conditions at customer or client companies.
 During 2004, approximately 3% of our employees were covered by a collective bargaining agreement.
-Each of our managerial, sales and administrative employees has entered into a standard form of employment agreement which, among other provisions, contains covenants not to engage in certain activities in competition with us for 18 months following termination of employment and to maintain the confidentiality of certain proprietary information.
+Substantially all of our managerial, sales and administrative employees have entered into a standard form of employment agreement which, among other provisions, contains covenants not to engage in certain activities in competition with us for 18 months following termination of employment and to maintain the confidentiality of certain proprietary information.
 We believe our employee relations are good.